Common Decoys & Defenses in Discussions About Racism

 The False Dichotomy

-This fallacy strives to exempt the denier from antiracist engagement by placing them on the opposite side of a false spectrum where racist is on one end and non-racist is on the other.
+This fallacy strives to excuse the denier from antiracist engagement by placing them on the opposite side of a false spectrum where racist is on one end and non-racist is on the other.

 The Appeal to Authority